JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 First consider their “passenger birds.”
 The Papers have these incredible creatures being employed like taxis to ferry Adam and Eve to meeting places in the garden.
 If this was not remarkable enough we are told:

 > “These enormous birds are able to carry one or two average-sized men for a nonstop flight of over five hundred miles. . .
 These birds are most intelligent, very obedient, and unbelievably affectionate.”
-And they were “often able to speak many words of the languages of the realm.” ([UB 52:1.5](/en/The_Urantia_Book/52#p1_5))
+And they were “often able to speak many words of the languages of the realm.” (<a id="a177_284"></a>[UB 52:1.5](/en/The_Urantia_Book/52#p1_5))

 A second example of deliberately stretching human gullibility beyond all reasonable limits is the origin of those invisible creatures known as the secondary midwayers.
 Their grandparents are given as Adamson and Ratta, both labeled as belonging to a type of superhuman being who looked and acted “normal” and were able to interbreed with ordinary humans—hence were matched with us genetically and would qualify as the same species as ourselves.